compor/DecoupleLoopsFront/README.md

 ### Using opt

 - make sure LLVM's opt is in your `$PATH`
-- `opt -load [path to plugin]/libLLVMLoopRuntimeProfilerPass.so -loop-runtime-profiler foo.bc -o foo.out.bc`
+- `opt -load [path to plugin]/libLLVMDecoupleLoopsFrontPass.so -decouple-loops-front foo.bc -o foo.out.bc`

 ### Using clang

 - make sure LLVM's clang is in your `$PATH`
-- `clang -Xclang -load -Xclang [path to plugin]/libLLVMLoopRuntimeProfilerPass.so foo.c -o foo`
+- `clang -Xclang -load -Xclang [path to plugin]/libLLVMDecoupleLoopsFrontPass.so foo.c -o foo`

 ## Requirements